Malikeh97/emnlp-mergekit/README.md

 ## Installation

 **Reminder:** We removed all the repo links from this project to follow anonymity guidelines.
-It will be updated in the camera-ready version.
+The links will be updated in the camera-ready version.
 To run the codes in this repo, make sure to update the `repository` url (line 35) in the `pyproject.toml` file.

 ```sh
 git clone [The link to our github repo will be linked in the camera-ready version]